Tropical Depression Usman: Preparations and impact

 On December 27, as Tropical Depression Usman inches closer to the eastern portion of the Philippines, the PAGASA raised a Tropical Cyclone Warning Signal #1 over much of the Bicol region and the Eastern Visayas region, with some even extending as north as Quezon province and as west as Cebu.
 Local officials advised residents at that time to take precautionary measures in areas of low-lying and mountainous areas, especially those living near river channels.
 The PAGASA also warned on sea travel, either to fishermen or those with small sea crafts, are risky in the seaboards of Southern Luzon, Central Luzon and the Surigao provinces due to rough seas combined with the northeast monsoon.
 Heavy rains that could trigger landslides and flashfloods were expected in the areas under the alert signals.
 Roughly 1,000 passengers later became stranded in Bacolod after sea travel was suspended.
 The region of Western Visayas, which includes the island of Palawan, was raised a TCWS #1 on December 28, as 851 passengers were stranded in that region alone.
-As of 5 p.m. local time, the NDRRMC raised the "blue alert" status in much of the Western Visayas region, meaning that 50 percent of the RDRRMC personnel are on standby for emergencies and it is the second highest alert level.
-At this point, the number of passengers stranded from the cause of suspended sea travel rose to 13,000, where 6,000 of them were from the Bicol Region.
-In the city of Tacloban, their mayor ordered to suspend work in government offices and their local officials have set up 71 evacuation centres ready for displaced families.
+On 5 p.m. local time, the NDRRMC raised the "blue alert" status in much of the Western Visayas region, meaning that 50 percent of the RDRRMC personnel are on standby for emergencies and it is the second highest alert level.
+Moreover, the number of passengers stranded from the cause of suspended sea travel rose to 13,000, where 6,000 of them were from the Bicol Region.
+In the city of Tacloban, their mayor ordered to suspend work in government offices and their local officials have set up 71 evacuation centers ready for displaced families.